USA / Washington / King County Jail CountyJail.net has 1,420 interviews from ex-inmates. Share your story

-Full interview (by category)Interview with Jenna, Cris, Mel, Bonnie, Ashley, Aaron, Walter, Shawn, Mimi, Saul, Heather, Ricky, Sterling and Doug
+Full interview (by category)Interview with Jenna, Cris, Mel, Bonnie, Ashley, Aaron, Walter, Shawn, Mimi, Saul, Heather, Ricky, Sterling, Doug and George

 Getting along with other inmates

 JM: Did you find it difficult to get along with other inmates?
 Please give examples to explain why you did or didn't.